Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 [comment]: <> (More information about the entity type!)

-5. For the next steps to create an attribute set, follow the appropriate sub-procedure:
+5. For the next steps to create an attribute set, follow the appropriate procedure:
     - [Create an attribute set without attribute inheritance](#create-an-attribute-set-without-attribute-inheritance)
     - [Create an attribute set with attribute inheritance](#create-an-attribute-set-with-attribute-inheritance)
     - [Create an attribute set with attribute copying](#create-an-attribute-set-with-attribute-copying)